-Rimadyl is the most popular NSAID carprofen brand for treating canine joint deterioration.
-Dogs are living longer than ever so arthritis, and similar joint issues, are very common ailments.
+Rimadyl is probably the most popular NSAID carprofen for treating canine joint deterioration.
+Dogs are living longer than ever so arthritis, and similar joint issues, are common ailments.

-Rimadyl can be a great treatment option for an ailing dog.
-Let’s go over the information so you can discuss it with your vet.
-Unfortunately, financial incentive has blinded many vets these days which is why you need to be well informed.
+Rimadyl can work for an ailing dog.
+It’s designed for them!
+Learn more, so you can discuss it with a professional.
+Unfortunately, financial incentive has blinded many vets.
+Be well-informed.

 Can I Give My Dog Rimadyl?
 Answer: Yes, when prescribed